yoyis3000/particles/README.md

 `Wait, that's awesome` - Most people

-## How do I get started then?
+## How do I get started?
-If you have yarn already installed, do `yarn` at the root, otherwise run `npm install` at the root of this repo.
-From this point on, `yarn` will be used exclusively.
+If you already have `yarn`, run `yarn` at the root, otherwise run `npm install` at the root of this repo.

 This will install:
 - [yarn](https://yarnpkg.com/en/)
 - [lerna](https://lernajs.io/)
-- Packages needed for sandbox, dev, and prod builds
 - Code style preferences for Javascript and CSS

+Then, run `lerna boostrap` at the root.
+It will install all dependencies for all components.

 # Development

-Start by running `lerna boostrap` at the root.
-It will install all dependencies for all components.

 To develop a component `FOO`, all you need is these commands:

-### npm run sandbox
+### yarn sandbox

-Spins up `FOO` and serves it up on `http://localhost:8080` for you to play around with in a standalone environment.
+Spins up `FOO` and serves it up on `http://localhost:8080` (or `http://ude.8080`) for you to play around with in a standalone environment.
 The sandbox files are usually minimal implementation examples for the component, so keep them up to date!

-### npm run dev
+### yarn dev

 Builds the dev bundle and watches the folder, rebuilding on a change.